314a/rr-r-publication/README.md

 More about citations and references:

 * R Markdown documentation on [bibliographies and citations](http://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html)
-* Find and download different .csl styles: https://www.zotero.org/styles (you may also need some .csl style files for mendeley etc.) The link for the style file used in this tutorial is: [Example Tailor and Francis Harvard X](https://www.zotero.org/styles/taylor-and-francis-harvard-x)
+* Find and download different .csl styles at https://www.zotero.org/styles (you may also need some .csl style files for Mendeley etc.).
+The style file used in this tutorial is here: [Example Tailor and Francis Harvard X](https://www.zotero.org/styles/taylor-and-francis-harvard-x)
-* [CSL style editor](http://editor.citationstyles.org), allows you to interactively edit the .csl style files, if your style file, doesn't exactly comply with the one requested from the journal or conference editors.
-Finding the name of a requested style remains often a bit of a guess work.
+* The [CSL style editor](http://editor.citationstyles.org) allows you to interactively edit the .csl style files, if your style file doesn't exactly comply with the one requested from the journal or conference editors.
+Finding the name of a requested style often involves a bit of guess work.

-Note: RStudio as of now provides a spell checker you can invoke manually with the key `F7`, but it does not provide an as-you-type spell checker.
+**Note:** RStudio as of now provides a spell checker you can invoke manually with the key `F7`, but it does not provide an as-you-type spell checker.

 ## Part 5: Explore a more complex report/publication

 Generating a report in RMarkdown is relatively simple, as you've seen above.
-However, getting things just right for a more complex RMarkdown file can sometimes be a bit of work - remember usually spending more time getting things right at this stage will save you a lot of time down the line!
+However, getting things just right for a more complex RMarkdown file can sometimes be a bit more work - remember usually spending more time getting things right at this stage will save you a lot of time down the line!

-We've prepared a report `publication.Rmd`based on some preliminary data from a study examining attitudes about a new Swiss national park.
-We will not modify this document in this tutorial, but instead examine it as it presents working examples of making analysis, resultinging figures and tables reproducible.
-This project you downloaded from GitHub is furthermore an example on how you can structure an R project.
+We've prepared a report `publication.Rmd` based on some preliminary data from a study examining attitudes about a new Swiss national park.
+We will not modify this document in this tutorial, but instead examine it as it presents working examples of making analysis, figures and tables reproducible.
+This project you downloaded from GitHub is furthermore an example of how you can structure an R project.

-**1. Project structure**: By looking at the project structure think on how you might want to structure a project and consider the following aspects:
+**1. Project structure**: By looking at the project structure, think of how you might want to structure a project and consider the following aspects:

-* **Folder structure:**: What structure might be useful?
+* **Folder structure:** What structure might be useful?
-* **Data organisation:**: How do you organise your (raw/derived) data?
+* **Data organisation:** How do you organise your (raw/derived) data?
-* **Documentation:**: What do you document?
+* **Documentation:** What do you document?
 Will you be reusing the data?
-Difficult parts, will you remember how you did it?
+Difficult parts, will you remember how you did them?
-* **Scope:**: What's the scope of the project?
+* **Scope:** What's the scope of the project?
-* **Report:**: Report structure
+* **Report:** Report structure
-* **Reusability:**: Which functionalities will you reuse?
+* **Reusability:** Which functionalities will you reuse?
-* **Extendable:**: What if the project becomes larger?
+* **Extendable:** What if the project becomes larger?

-**2. Example folder structure:** It's helpful to keep a consice order, the longer you work with R the more you'll have a way on how you organise your project files and folders.
+**2. Example folder structure:** It's helpful to keep your files tidy and to adhere to a certain structure across your projects.
+The longer you work with R the more you'll have a set way to organise your project files and folders.
 For instance in this project we have:

 * **R**: R folder storing all the *.r* code files
 * **data**: Data folder with the raw and the derived data (e.g. data.csv, data.RData)